GAC Emkoo

-The GAC Emkoo or Trumpchi Emkoo (影酷 (Yǐngkù), literally: Shadow Cool) is a compact crossover SUV produced by Chinese automobile manufacturer GAC Group and sold under the Trumpchi brand in China and the GAC Motor brand globally.
+The GAC Emkoo or Trumpchi Emkoo (影酷 (Yǐngkù), literally: Shadow Cool) is a compact SUV produced by Chinese automobile manufacturer GAC Group and sold under the Trumpchi brand in China and the GAC Motor brand globally.
 It is the second vehicle of the Trumpchi Shadow (影) series, after the Empow compact sports sedan.

 Overview

 The vehicle was previewed by the Vision Emkoo concept car revealed in November 2021 at Auto Guangzhou.

 The production model debuted as the Trumpchi Emkoo in April 2022, with similar toned-down styling compared to the 2021 concept.
 The vehicle went on sale in China in August 2022.